A Guide to Horizontal (Saddle) Kayak Racks

 There are many great advantages that horizontal kayak racks have over other types of racks.

-Another advantage of horizontal kayak rack is their aerodynamics.
+Another advantage of horizontal kayak racks is their aerodynamics.
 Since the kayaks sit flat and close to the vehicle’s roof, it reduces resistance against the wind.
 This helps increase gas mileage.

 Additionally, horizontal kayak racks contact a large area of the kayak’s hull, holding it securely.
 This also means the kayak’s center of gravity is lower and in the center of the rack, further increasing its stability.